 These tables below provide the complete database table details such as Field Name, Descriptions, data types, and character lengths.
 Each of these tables represents the characteristics and the attributes of data storage.

-The field column presents the names of each database’s attributes, the description column gives the complete thought of each attribute, the type column is their data type and the length is for their character lengths.
+The field column shows the names of each database’s attributes, while the description column gives a full description of each attribute.
+The type column shows what kind of data each attribute is, and the length column shows its length.